Other health problems

 • Polyuria (increased urination)

-This pathology, besides being quite frequent in felines, is one of the most worrying disease from which your cat can suffer.
+This pathology, besides being quite frequent in felines, is one of the most worrying diseases from which your cat can suffer.
 For this reason, your pet deserves maximum attention as long as possible.
 Early detection and diagnosis of any disease will increase the chances of being able to cure it.
+Keeping a detailed record of any symptoms and changes in behavior can be beneficial during veterinary consultations.

 My Cat's Lymphocytes are High - Symptoms of lymphoma in cats